MythFinance/docs.myth.finance/dualSTAKE/src/farming.md

 - **Duration** is expressed in blocks produced by your dualSTAKE node.
   - Duration does not affect the displayed APR calculations
+  - The maximum duration for a farm is dependent on the amount of ALGO staked.
+It will roughly correspond to the expected block production over a period of 45 days (with a floor duration of 30 blocks.)
 - **Farm amount** is the amount of your ASA that will be added into dualSTAKE with each block produced
   - This does affect the displayed APR calculations